AllenInstitute/MIES/Packages/doc/developers.rst

 Documentation building
 ~~~~~~~~~~~~~~~~~~~~~~

-The documentation for the master branch is automatically built and
+The documentation for the main branch is automatically built and
 uploaded by `this <http://bamboo.corp.alleninstitute.org/browse/MIES-CM>`__ bamboo job.

 Setting up a continous integration server (Linux)